 - The individual’s interactions with others are usually inappropriately seductive or provocative.

-- He or she shows quickly changing and shallow expression of emotions.
+- He or she shows quickly changing and shallow expressions of emotions.

 - The individual uses his or her physical appearance to attract attention.